 We also offer South Carolina's only Family Medicine OB Fellowship - This is a one year program that offers the opportunity to become qualified in C-Sections, get experience in the common OB related surgical procedures, and to increase the experience with more complicated obstetrics.

-The house staff quarters have been completely renovated.
+The house staff have sleeping rooms that have been renovated.
 They are conveniently located in the hospital.
-The new facilities contain study areas, a TV lounge with small kitchen, weight room (Nautilus-type equipment plus free weights).
+The facilities contain study areas, a TV lounge with small kitchen.
 Each call room has a TV, desk and shower.
-Your family or spouse may visit you while you are on call.
+Your family or spouse may visit you.
 Also, each resident has an office space with phone and file cabinets in the hospital.